-This section contains compliance requirements that apply to more than one program of the Federal Transit Administration (FTA) in the Department of Transportation.
+This section contains compliance requirements that apply to more than one program in the Department of Transportation (DOT).
 The compliance requirements in this Cross-Cutting Section reference the applicable programs in Part 4, Agency Compliance Requirements.
 Similarly, the applicable programs in Part 4 reference this Cross-Cutting Section.